 Address: Parkplatz Burrenpark, 88400 Biberach an der Riß, Germany

-Kletterwald Biberach is situated in a lovely wooded area, with plenty of free barbecue grills and relaxing spots to be found.
+Kletterwald Biberach is in a lovely wooded area with plenty of free barbecue grills and relaxing spots.
 There is also an abundance of routes for climbers of all skill levels.

-This course is located in the heart of the picturesque Biberach Burren Forest, complete with a large playground and an ideal location for outdoor training.
-Its high ropes course features a wide variety of obstacles, from the kid’s and beginner’s course to the 140-meter-long zipline and its jumping platform.
+This course is in the heart of the picturesque Biberach Burren Forest, with a large playground and an ideal location for outdoor training.
+Its high ropes course features various obstacles, from the kid’s and beginner’s course to the 140-meter-long zipline and its jumping platform.